 Although "Teddy Roosevelt charged up San Juan Hill" is probably the most iconic moment of TR's life, it and the Spanish-American War in general happened several years before his presidency.

 Parodied in Arthur where Arthur, Francine and Buster try making comic strips for a presentation on Rome.
 Arthur does one in which the Empire is apparently run by the scroll of Roman Law, and features skeleton warriors and a Cyclops.
 When Prunella points out he hasn't used any real history Arthur admits this is true.
 Francine's one has her winning the Olympic Games.
-Brain points out they took place in Greece and the Romans banned the Games in 194 BC (though this could have been set before the ban) and she admits she didn't do any research.
+Brain points out they took place in Greece and the Romans banned the Games in 194 BC (while it could have taken place before the ban, this is another error as the Games were actually banned in AD 394) and she admits she didn't do any research.
 Though this isn't pointed out, she couldn't have competed anyway, as only men were allowed.
 Buster has Spartacus defending pizzas from soldiers hidden in a horse who are attacking the Pyramids, and Julius Caesar on a hang glider, which he justifies by saying they didn't have jet-packs back then.
 Ironically enough, their eventual, more accurate presentation still gets things inaccurate in claiming Julius Caesar was an Emperor.
 They also apparently have pizzas being delivered to the Senate, though their teacher points this out.

 Class of the Titans generally averts the trope, as the creators did a lot of research into Greek mythology and history.
 However, the gods occasionally are shown to have objects engraved with various dates "B.C."
 While the time of the Greek gods was indeed in the B.C. era, there is of course no way that someone who lived in that time period would know that.
 Like many other examples, this one is almost certainly designed to fall under Rule of Funny.